alan850627/music-cipher/README.md

 * The octave of the note is chosen so that jumps between successive notes are minimal.

 ## Note
-* I noticed inaccuracies when importing these MIDI files into Finale, but this is due to Finale trying to make the music look _pretty_ by extending some notes into rests.
+* I noticed inaccuracies when importing these MIDI files into Finale, but this is due to Finale trying to make the music look _pretty_ by extending some notes and deleting rests.
 I've verified the result with a MIDI sequencer, and the output is accurate to my knowledge.
 * I should probably make this output MusicXML too, but I'll worry about that later.